Stacked PRs CLI

 Already have git branches created?
 Take a look at Adopt a Branch.

 Since stacked PRs are designed to make code review easier and more incremental, it's likely that you'll need to change code that you wrote earlier in the stack.
-The av stack sync
+The av sync

 command is used to make sure every branch is up-to-date with its stack parent.